 - Available in certified Oeko-Tex or GOLS Organic (request current certificates from your chosen supplier).

-- Available in several firmnesses: Learn about Latex Firmness & Density and watch the video.
+- Available in several firmnesses: Learn about Latex Firmness & Density.

 - The same standard upholstery foam dimensions apply for latex foam as for urethane foam.
-If you’re a professional, you’ll no-doubt have your own method of measuring, but if you need a reference, see ‘How to Measure your Cushion for Latex Foam’, and download the worksheet to help with your calculations.
+As a professional, you’ll no-doubt have your own method of measuring, but if you need a reference, see ‘How to Measure your Cushion for Latex Foam’, and download the worksheet to help with your calculations.